-Remember: You're bringing home a live plant.
+Treat your holiday tree the same way you would any live plant.
 If you want to keep it fresh, it needs to have adequate water.
-"Water is the absolute most important thing you can do to preserve your tree for Christmas," says Jane Neubauer, co-owner of Sugar Pines Farm in Chesterland, OH.
+"Water is the absolute most important thing you can do to preserve your tree for Christmas," says Jane Neubauer, co-owner of Sugar Pines Farm in Chesterland, Ohio.
 "Get a tree stand with a built-in reservoir and check it regularly.
 People don't always realize how much water their Christmas trees will drink up.
 You'll need to replenish the water regularly."

-2. Trim the trunk
+Trim the Trunk

-When trees are first cut, sap rushes to close the wound and will seal the bottom.
+When trees are first cut, sap rushes to close the wound, sealing the bottom.
 "When that happens, the tree isn't as able to absorb water," Neubauer says.
 "Add a fresh cut at the bottom right before you place it in water, and try to put up your Christmas tree the same day you bring it home."

-Direct sunlight or the furnace will quickly dry out the tree.
-"Your tree will become dry and brittle if it's too close to a heat source," says Naubauer.
-"Place the tree some place where it isn't facing direct heat, and that will help your tree not to dry out too fast."
+Direct sunlight or a furnace will quickly dry out the tree.
+"Your tree will become dry and brittle if it's too close to a heat source," says Neubauer.
+"Place the tree someplace where it isn't facing direct heat, and that will help your tree not to dry out too fast."
 You can also lower the temperature in the room where the tree is located to slow down the drying process.
 If your tree does dry out, though, you will need to remove it from the house and recycle it.

 Make sure that all of your bulbs are in good condition and that the cords for the lights are not worn or frayed.
 Real trees can catch fire, so follow general fire safety tips when keeping a real Christmas tree indoors.
-Turning off the lights occasionally will also slow down the drying out process.
+Turning off the lights occasionally will also slow down the drying-out process.